mikhailsirenko/spatiotemporal-commuting-patterns/README.md

 Project organization
 ------------
 This project uses a simplified version of [Cookiecutter Data Science](https://drivendata.github.io/cookiecutter-data-science/) structure proposed by DrivenData.

 ```
-├── figures            <- Generated figures
+├── figures            <- Generated graphics and figures to be used in reporting
+│
 ├── models             <- Trained and serialized models
+│
 ├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), and a short `-` delimited description
+Naming convention is a number (for ordering),
+│                         and a short `-` delimited description
+│
+├── setup.py           <- Make this project pip installable with `pip install -e`
+│
-├── src                <- Standalone scripts used for modelling and  visualization
+├── src                <- Source code for use in this project
+│   ├── __init__.py    <- Makes src a Python module
+│   │
+│   ├── models         <- Scripts to train models and then use trained models to make
+│   │                     predictions
+│   │
+│   └── visualization  <- Scripts to create exploratory and results oriented visualizations
 ```

 Reproducing results